aroussel-fenix/un_data_aggregator/README.md

 # un_data_aggregator
-Repo using big data tech to find and aggregate open source humanitarian data.
+Repo using data engineering to find and aggregate open source humanitarian data.

 The idea behind this project is to bring humanitarian data files into a data pipeline, aggregate them, and make them available via a RDBMS, API or data warehouse.